Amen and amen again! Thank you so much for stopping by and for your comment. Have a blessed and prosperous…

-Charles Finney went into a woods in Adams, New York on this day, October 10, 1821.
+Charles Finney went into the woods in Adams, New York on this day, October 10, 1821.
 “I will give my heart to God or I will never come down from there,” he vowed.
 Although involved with the choir of a local Presbyterian church, he had no faith in Christ.
 In fact, as a cocky law student, he scoffed at theology and seminary education.

 Even a scoffer may awaken to the need of his soul.
 Finney became convinced that he must settle the question of his eternal destiny.
 In his memoirs he tells how he went into the woods, but could not get right with God until he overcame his initial reluctance and confessed his misdeeds aloud, fearing all the while that someone passing through the tree-studded landscape might overhear him.
 After he had confessed his wrongdoing, waves of liquid love flowed through his body.
 He went into the trees at breakfast time but did not return until dinner.
 Later he learned that several other people were led by the Spirit to the same spot for similar conversions.